DoctorMcKay/node-steam-user/README.md

 ### friendRelationship
 - `sid` - A `SteamID` object for the user whose relationship with us just changed
-- `relationship` - A value from `EFriendRelationship`
+- `relationship` - A value from [`EFriendRelationship`](https://github.com/DoctorMcKay/node-steam-user/blob/master/enums/EFriendRelationship.js)
+- `previousRelationship` - Your previous relationship with this user.
+This is also a value from [`EFriendRelationship`](https://github.com/DoctorMcKay/node-steam-user/blob/master/enums/EFriendRelationship.js)

-**v1.9.0 or later is required to use this event**
+**v1.9.0 or later is required to use this event. v4.21.0 or later is required to use `previousRelationship`**

 *This is an [ID event](#id-events).*

 Emitted when our relationship with a particular user changes.
-For example, `EFriendRelationship.RequestRecipient` means that we got invited as a friend, `EFriendRelationship.None` means that we got unfriended.
+For example, `EFriendRelationship.RequestRecipient` means that we got invited as a friend, and `EFriendRelationship.None` means that we got unfriended.

 The [`myFriends`](#myfriends) property isn't yet updated when this is emitted, so you can compare to the old value to see what changed.

 ### groupRelationship
 - `sid` - A `SteamID` object for the group whose relationship with us just changed
-- `relationship` - A value from `EClanRelationship`
+- `relationship` - A value from [`EClanRelationship`](https://github.com/DoctorMcKay/node-steam-user/blob/master/enums/EClanRelationship.js)
+- `previousRelationship` - Your previous relationship with this group.
+  This is also a value from [`EClanRelationship`](https://github.com/DoctorMcKay/node-steam-user/blob/master/enums/EClanRelationship.js)

-**v1.9.0 or later is required to use this event**
+**v1.9.0 or later is required to use this event. v4.21.0 or later is required to use `previousRelationship`**

 *This is an [ID event](#id-events).*

 Emitted when our relationship with a particular Steam group changes.

 The [`myGroups`](#mygroups) property isn't yet updated when this is emitted, so you can compare to the old value to see what changed.

 ### friendsList